University Graduate to create book of poetry based on Mary Slessor

 Fiona Cartmell travelled to Nigeria to study the work of Mary Slessor, a jute mill worker who became a missionary in Africa, as inspiration for her new book, which details inspiring tales of women in history.

-The journey is instrumental for Fiona, who graduated in Creative Writing in 2013, in putting together the compilation of poetry to capture Slessor's history in a new way.
+The journey is instrumental for Fiona, who graduate in Creative Writing in 2013, in putting together the compilation of poetry to capture Slessor's history in a new way.

 Fiona is still in the process of writing and hopes to revisit Nigeria in the near future to further understand Slessor.